Imports Modification

 pe.write("new.exe", config)

-As depicted in the figure LIEF import table relocation, this modification introduces a new IAT located close to the relocated import table.
-This new IAT contains values for the newly imported functions (in this example puts).
-Hence, it is in this table that imported functions are resolved by the Windows loader.
+As shown in Figure LIEF import table relocation, this modification introduces a new IAT located near the relocated import table.
+This new IAT contains values for the newly imported functions (puts in this example).
+Consequently, the Windows loader will resolve the imported functions in this table.

-When crafting new imports and adding imported functions, we can be interested in determining the IAT address () associated with these new functions.
+When crafting new imports and adding functions, you may need to determine the IAT address () associated with these new functions.

-The new IAT wrapping up user-created imports is generated during the LIEF’s write operation.
-Especially, there is no reliable way to know the address of the new IAT before the write operation.
+The new IAT containing user-created imports is generated during the LIEF write operation.
+Notably, there is no reliable way to determine the address of the new IAT before the write operation.

 import lief